US: Zoom settles privacy lawsuit for $85 million | DW | 02.08.2021

 The lawsuit accused it of breaching the privacy of millions of people as a result.

-Zoom has denied any wrongdoing but said that it will tighten up security features.
+Zoom has denied any wrongdoing, but said that it will tighten security features.

 The settlement, which is pending final approval by US District Judge Lucy Koh in San Jose, California, said that subscribers would be eligible for 15% refunds on their core subscriptions or a payout of $25, whichever is larger.

-The company said it would set up a "non-reversionary cash fund of $85 million to pay valid claims, notice and administration costs, Service Payments to Class Representative, and any attorneys' fees and costs awarded by the Court,'' in its proposed settlement.
+In its settlement proposal, the company said it would set up a "non-reversionary cash fund of $85 million to pay valid claims, notice and administration costs, service payments to class representatives, and any attorneys' fees and costs awarded by the court."

 The settlement came after Judge Koh dismissed large parts of the lawsuit in March, but allowed some contract-based claims to proceed.

-In a statement on Sunday, the company said security of its users were its top priorities and that it took its users' trust in the company seriously.
+In a statement on Sunday, the company said security of its users was among its top priorities and that it took seriously its users' trust in the company.

-Zoom, which burst into spotlight last year as more and more people began using it to communicate during the pandemic, collected approximately $1.3 billion in subscriptions from the class-action participants who paid for a subscription.
+Zoom, which burst into spotlight last year as ever more people began using it to communicate during the pandemic, collected approximately $1.3 billion in subscriptions from the class-action participants who paid for a subscription.

 The plaintiffs' lawyer said that the $85 million was reasonable given other costs associated with litigation.